 Foundation Scholarships: Foundation scholarships are funded through contributions made to UNF from private donors.
 These awards have specific eligibility requirements regarding the awarding and renewal of the scholarships which have been established by the donor and the University.
 Please visit the UNF Financial Aid website for detailed information concerning these scholarships.

 State Scholarships: State scholarships are funded by the State of Florida.
 The State determines the recipients as well as when and how these awards are allocated.
 The University must confirm student eligibility.
 The most prominent example of a state funded scholarship is the Florida Bright Futures Scholarship Program.
 Students work with their high school guidance counselors to apply for the Florida Bright Futures Scholarship prior to high school graduation.
-To learn more about the Florida Bright Futures Scholarship Program, visit their website.
-For other information concerning state-sponsored scholarships, visit the state website.
+To learn more about the Florida Bright Futures Scholarship Program and other state-sponsored scholarships, visit www.floridastudentfinancialaid.org.